sahurtado88/learn/interview qs/git.md

     2. Create a new commit to undo all the changes that were made in the bad commit.
 Use the following command: git revert <commit id>

-4. Tell about the commands git reset — mixed and git merge — abort?.

-git reset — mixed is used to undo changes made in the working directory and staging area.

-git merge — abort helps stop the merge process and return back to the state before the merging began.

 5. How will you find a list of files that has been modified in a particular commit?